African animals list with pictures and facts. Click on the pictures to discover more about the animals.

 African Animals List: Conclusion

-We hope that you have found this list of African animals interesting, and have learned something about the incredible creatures that live in Africa.
+We hope that you have found this list of African animals interesting, and have clicked on some of the pictures for more info on your favourite species.